vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-lookup/README.md

 ### Usage

-(1) create a **service** acting as an adapter for the quick search by implementing `RefLookupService`.
-This interface has a `getName` function used to retrieve a user-friendly name from the item model, and a `lookup` function getting a filter implementing `RefLookupFilter`, and returning an observable with a list of matching items.
+(1) create a **service** acting as an adapter for the quick search by implementing interface `RefLookupService`.
+This interface has:

+- a `getName` function used to retrieve a user-friendly name from the item model;
+- a `lookup` function getting a filter implementing `RefLookupFilter`, and returning an observable with a list of matching items.
 The filter is the minimum required for the lookup, i.e. has a text and a limit (=maximum count of items to return).

 For an example, serverless implementation see [WebColorLookup](../../../src/app/refs/ref-lookup-pg/ref-lookup-pg.component.ts) in the demo app.